 According to Kendal Perez, blogger for Hassle-Free Savings, even planning ahead for your ATM withdrawals can save you a lot of cash over time.

 Appliances go on the fritz, things break and get old, and many people call handymen to repair items in their homes regularly.
-However, in today’s digital age, how-to videos and tutorials are available for nearly every topic you could imagine — and handyman costs aren’t cheap, averaging $527, according to HomeAdvisor.
+However, in today’s digital age, how-to videos and tutorials are available on nearly every topic you could imagine — and handyman costs aren’t cheap, averaging about $390, according to HomeAdvisor.

-“People mistakenly believe that all repairs require hiring a professional to do the job, or worse, that it’s easier or cheaper to buy new stuff when they break,” said Jody Lamb, public relations manager for RepairClinic.com.
+“People mistakenly believe that all repairs require hiring a professional to do the job, or worse, that it’s easier or cheaper to buy new stuff when they break,” said Jody Lamb, a public relations pro who’s worked with RepairClinic.com.
 “Today, there are expertly produced how-to websites and videos available online that make it easy for novice and inexperienced do-it-yourselfers to fix stuff on their own and extend the life of their appliances and equipment.”

 6. You Spend Impulsively

 You decide to go to the mall to window shop, see something you like and immediately purchase it without looking around for a more affordable alternative, or for a discount code or coupon.
 Granted, couponing can get extreme, and shopping around can eventually eat away at your savings if you’re spending more on gas than the amount of cash you could potentially save.
-However, buying items on the spot or because you’re emotional can prevent you from changing your broke status.
+However, buying items on the spot or because you’re emotional can make living paycheck to paycheck inevitable.

-According to author and small-business coach Julia Kline, a wish list can help consumers reduce their spending and make their dollars stretch for the items they truly want.
+According to author and small-business coach Julia Kline, a wish list can help consumers reduce their spending and make their paychecks stretch for the items they truly want.

 7. You’re Still Paying for Your Unused Memberships

-Your unused memberships to fitness centers, clubs and organizations can be making a sizable dent in your monthly income.
+Your unused memberships to fitness centers, clubs and organizations can put a sizable dent in your monthly income.
 This is a potential pitfall of signing up for automatic payments, as it’s easy to lose track of where your money is going and if the amount charged has changed.

 It’s wise to evaluate the subscriptions you have and conduct a cost-benefit analysis to determine whether you should maintain that Netflix account or 24 Hour Fitness membership.
 Trim the fat in terms of your subscriptions to the TIME Magazines you never read or the Amazon Prime membership you’re not using, and free up some cash to pay down debt or finance unexpected expenses.